Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

-# Meshtastic powered Original Offgrid Weather Forecaster (OWF)
+# Original OWF by Kwiatens (Offgrid Weather Forecaster)
 ## [This project is work-in progress!]
 OWF is an affordable, offgrid, [Meshtastic](https://meshtastic.org/)® powered weather forecaster that does **NOT** use the internet. **Instead it uses its own sensors to calculate weather predictions using Zambretti algorithm and a couple of other techniques.**
 When calibrated, it can be over 90% accurate for short-term predictions!